aoharrison/Python-Bash-Bootcamp/Bash_session_materials/Setup_Bash.md

 ![Spotlight search for terminal](./Terminal_spotlight_search_screenshot.png)

 Make sure that you can find and open your terminal!
+If you're curious about your default shell, it should be listed in the top bar of the terminal.
+Alternatively, type `echo $SHELL` in a terminal and press the Enter key.
+If the message printed does not end with `/bash` then your default is something else and you can run Bash by typing bash.
+However, zsh is also acceptable for this tutorial.

 ## Linux